Walking Pastry + Coffee Tour | Downtown Monterey

 This is the newest bakery in downtown Monterey.
 It’s small but beautiful inside, and they have the best bread in town (with equally amazing pastries)!
 Order your items to-go here.

 What to order: Get a loaf of olive bread and a pastry of your choice.
 I especially love their "Pop-Tarts” when they have them.
+People RAVE about their cinnamon rolls.
 If you need more coffee, they have a top-notch selection.

 Stop #3: Parker Lusseau (4-min walk from Ad Astra.
 Directions here.)